 We believe that the carrying values of our financial instruments, which include accounts receivable and other financing commitments, approximate their fair values due primarily to their short-term maturities and low risk of counterparty default.
-The carrying value of our debt associated with the 2020 Credit Agreement approximates its fair value due to the variable rate on such debt.
+Although there were no outstanding borrowings under our 2023 Credit Agreement as of December 31, 2023, the carrying value of any debt associated with this agreement would approximate its fair value due to the variable rate on such debt.